bleaktwig/yuadrem-wiki/docs/isolas/steldan_isola/politics/liberalism.md

 * **Free market**.
 A deregulation of market should help individuals accumulate capital.
-Untrusting of the state, they see this accumulation as a mean to finance exploration to the far reaches of the islet.
+Untrusting of the state, they see this accumulation as a mean to finance exploration to the far reaches of the isola.

 ## Relation to Other Doctrines
 * [**Statism**](../statism).